-- Government frustration, rejection, breach, or repudiation of a contract
+- Contract rejection, breach, or repudiation or government frustration.

-- Currency issues, including inconvertibility or inability to repatriate funds to your country
+- Issues related to currency include inconvertibility or inability to return funds to your country.

-You should have a good understanding of what your policy covers, to ensure you file a claim at the right time.
+You should clearly understand what your political risk insurance policy covers.
+This ensures you file a claim on time.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.